conondaFCC/hello-world/EGit - Eclipse Git crashKurs.md

 ## Local Branch vs Remote Branch
 Eclipse shows the local and the remote branches in the git view under branches.
 Standard for remote branches, a clone will set its remote to the origin.
 The origin does not have the remote link to the clone by default.
 Can be added, see git.md.

-## Reload on older Eclipse Project from a git Project
-### Single Eclipse project, single git
-Just reload the Project with the Eclipse Project wizard.
-### Multi Eclipse, multi git Project
-Reload the root git project, all the sub gits should be found correctly.
-Also see post with same question: https://www.eclipse.org/forums/index.php/t/1078765/